fstnetwork/module-api/06-Airdrop/02-Manual.md

   - `airdropManual`
     - `id`: ID of the manual list.
     - `totalAddress`: Total address to drop.
     - `totalAirdropAmount`: Total amount of item(token/voucher) to drop.
-The format is Decimaled Number.
+The format is Decimaled Number.